 “Everybody’s heard the term ‘dialing for dollars’ before, but towards the end of any kind of quota time, sales managers will yell at their teams to get on the phone,” – Alice Heiman, founder of Alice Heiman, LLC

 It’s a bad sales habit Heiman has seen her clients implement without success.
-At one company, for example, the owner (who was also the sales team manager) decided that every sales rep should call every customer four times a week to get sales.
+In one of her case studies, for example, the business owner (who was also the sales team manager) decided that every sales rep should call every customer four times a week to get sales and boost the bottom line.

 “That’s unproductive,” Heiman said.
 “In fact, it might really irritate people so that they will not take your call when you actually have something to say to them.”